• Overview

 That allows testing a new change—whether a small bug fix, a large new feature, or a dependency upgrade—with production data and production configuration for a few minutes or a few days.
 It provides the most precise "staging is like production" experience possible, while avoiding the concept of a "staging" server entirely.

-That is today's leading-edge deployment process.
+That is today's leading-edge web deployment process.

-Future-proofing the app deployment process
+Future-proofing the web application deployment process

 As technology improves, the optimal use of technology changes along with it.
 10 or 15 years ago, a 3-tier or 4-tier architecture was the industry standard process and what most organizations should have been doing.
 That was the "right way" at the time.